Jimmy Corkhill: Reception

-In 2000, Jimmy and Jackie Corkhill received the best on-screen partnership award at the British Soap Awards.
-Sullivan was nominated in the category of "Best Actor" at the 2002 award ceremony.
+Jimmy and Jackie Corkhill received the 2000 British Soap Award for best on-screen partnership.
+Sullivan was nominated for the 2000 British Soap Award for "Best Actor".
 In 2003 Sullivan received the Special Achievement Award at the British Soap Awards for his portrayal of the character.
 Jimmy was selected as one of the "top 100 British soap characters" by industry experts for a poll to be run by What's on TV, with readers able to vote for their favourite character to discover "Who is Soap's greatest Legend?"
 Virgin Media included Jimmy in their "80s finest" segment and stated: "Jimmy Corkhill arrived on Brookside Close as a wheeler-dealer, but over his 17 years on the show he also showed us the horrors of drugs, and showcased a lot of scary-faced mental illness acting."
 The Press branded him as one of the serial's most popular characters.
 Jimmy became noted for wearing a trademark denim shirt, which was won in a competition after the serial stopped airing.
 Rachel Murphy of the Daily Mirror branded Jimmy a "lovable nutter" and also stated: "Jimmy has ducked and dived through a hilarious and heart-breaking catalogue of crime, drug abuse, mental illness and tragedy".
 In 2004 Northwest Regional Development Agency branded Jimmy a "lovable rogue" type, a label which Click Liverpool also attributed to the character.
 In addition, the BBC have stated he is a "much-loved rogue".

 The Northern Echo praised the character, stating: "In criminal and activist Jimmy Corkhill, Dean Sullivan has created one of the soap's most memorable characters.
 He remains one of the few links with the Brookie heyday when it was regularly in the news.
 After nearly 20 years, he's closely identified by the public with the character, which was originally only scheduled to appear in six episodes."
 Francesca Babb from All About Soap included Jimmy causing Frank and Tony's deaths in their "most memorable moments" of Brookside feature.